HOME

 ALBANIA,

 Most people do not usually make an immediate connection between camellias and Jesuits, or between camellias and tea.
 But both plants are of the same genus, named Camellia by the great Linnaeus for a Jesuit brother, Georg Josef Kamel.
-One species, Camellia sinensis, is the source of tea (whether black or green), and the name Camellia sinensis has replaced all earlier botanical names.
+One species, Camellia sinensis, is the source of tea (whether black or green), and the name Tea has replaced all earlier botanical names.
 A Portuguese Jesuit, by the way, Fr.
-Jasper de Cruz, SJ was the first European to experience tea and, writing about it in 1560, to introduce it to his fellow westerners.
-One species of Camellia was brought to Europe in a mistaken attempt to break the Portuguese monopoly on tea; it turned out to be more of a flower than a drink, and after the initial disappointed its ornamental use came to be valued.
+Jasper de Cruz, SJ was the first European to experience tea and, writing about it in 1560, to introduce it to his fellow Westerners.
+One species of Camellia was brought to Europe in a mistaken attempt to break the Portuguese monopoly on tea; it turned out to be more of a flower than a drink, and after the initial disappointment its ornamental use came to be valued.
 Since there are over 100 examples of the Camellia genus on stamps, we present here just a selection.
-A fuller listing of camellia stamps may be found in our catalog and most are illustrated in the excellent website Plants on Post Stamps.

 Kamel was born in Brno, Moravia, in 1661, entered the Jesuits, and was assigned to the Philippine missions in 1688.
 There as Jesuit infirmarian and pharmacist he took up botany and became the first plant specialist of the Philippine Islands.
 He discovered the medicinal properties of what he named St. Ignatius Bean (Strychnos ignatii) to honor the founder of his order.
 The St. Ignatius Bean is known today as a source of strychnine.
 Kamel's findings were published in Europe under the Latin form of his name, Camellius, and they so impressed the great Swedish botanist Charles von Linnaeus that he changed the name of the genus he once called Thea to Camellia in his honor.
 UNESCO named the 300th anniversary of Kamel's death in 2006 among the world's important anniversaries; many consider Kamel to be the most significant pharmacist of the 17th century.